 - Purchase depots and stations around the globe

-- Deliver passengers to why they want to go
+- Deliver passengers to where they want to go

 - Take on special jobs

 - Map out the train route

 So clearly then, it’s not just another passive game.
 It allows players to decide how they want to play the game as both methods will still result in good progress.
 Transportation of passengers is also a big part of the game, thus you will need to customise the train to increase their happiness if you want to remain fully booked.
 This is done by customizing the carriages on the train to include things such as food carts, toilets and even parks.
 More carriages are unlocked as the game progresses which can provide for the different needs of your passengers.
 They’re unlocked in a strange little mini-game, and while it is interesting, it doesn’t add too much to the overall experience.

 While the gameplay is the most important aspect of a management simulator, it would be doing the game a major disservice to not draw attention to the incredible graphics and environment design.
 The game is designed so that each region on the map has a different type of weather and environmental backgrounds.
 It makes just watching Tiny Rails run itself very entertaining.
 There are also special landmarks that pop up every so often as the player travels to certain locations.
 These landmarks can be photographed in game to earn a special coin bonus.
 The game can catch you unawares at times in regards to how beautiful it is, and it’s easy to lose minutes just watching the game progress to a new station.